the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= TBD =

+* Tweak - Added new REST API endpoint that allows looking up events by slug instead of ID at the path `events/by-slug/{slug}/`, it has the same functionality as the endpoint `events/{ID}` [92825]
+* Tweak - Added `slug` to the REST API responses for event data [92825]
+* Tweak - Added `slug` to the REST API parameters allowed to use when inserting or updating an event [92825]

 = [4.6.4] 2017-11-09 =

 * Tweak - Timepicker is now part of Tribe Common, it was removed from The Events Calendar